segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 ### Distinct ID

-In Device-mode, when a `distinct_id` is present in the browser, it will be automatically sent to Mixpanel.
-While in Cloud-mode, the `distinct_id` is set to Segment's `userId` if one is present.
+In Device-mode, when a `distinct_id` is present in the browser, it is automatically sent to Mixpanel.
+In Cloud-mode, the `distinct_id` is set to Segment's `userId` if one is present.
 If there is no `userId` on the payload, `anonymousId` is set instead.

 ### IP